mojaloop/documentation/docs/product/features/deployment/deploying.md

 This section details the deployment aspects of the Mojaloop Hub.

-## Performance Baseline

-The Mojaloop Hub has been demonstrated to support the following performance characteristics on minimal hardware:

-- Clearing 1,000 transfers per second
-- Sustained for one hour
-- With not more than 1% (of transfer stage) taking more than 1 second through the hub

-This baseline performance can be used as a reference point for system sizing and capacity planning.

 ## Deployment of Mojaloop Hub (excluding participant integrations)

 The following table provides guidance on which Mojaloop deployment scenario is most appropriate for different user types and use cases.